 In summary, there are three separable efficiency effects from classifying risks according to their type.
 The first is improved efficiency in contracting.
 Risk classification enables low-risk consumers to buy desired full coverage in a Rothschild-Stiglitz-type adverse selection market.
 Importantly, this gain does not accrue in a mandatory fixed coverage scheme of insurance.
 The second gain is an improved composition of insureds in the pool.
 Risk classification increases the number of low risk drivers compared to the number of high risk drivers in the pool.
 This effect can also be seen in a fully regulated market.
 It appears in a decreasing average price of insurance.
 The third economic gain of risk classification is associated with moral hazard.
-Riskclassified tariffs incite efficient adjustments in drivers' risk behaviour and provide an important weighting for a BMS-type partial scheme of experience rating.
+Risk-classified tariffs incite efficient adjustments in drivers' risk behaviour and provide an important weighting for a BMS-type partial scheme of experience rating.
 This effect results in decreasing traffic-related damages across all firms, including those firms with a non-improving or deteriorating composition of insureds.

-3 Risk Classification in German Third Party Motor Insurance
+3. Risk Classification in German Third Party Motor Insurance

 The politics of risk classification in the German TPMI can be broadly divided into two periods.
-The 'old' system of risk characteristics started with the introduction of compulsory TPMI in 1942.
+The 'old' system of risk characteristics started with the introduction of compulsory

+TPMI in 1942.
 The risk characteristics which were then stipulated, by the national regulatory board for insurance, were mainly commercial usage and motor power.
 This selection of risk determinants was based on the perception that traffic risks are influenced by the inherent dangerousness of the 'machine' or the activity.
 In 1962 an accident-based BMS was introduced.
-This was the first major move towards a driver-related system of risk classification which was "quasi-obligatory" because the risk tables produced by the German insurance association (GDV) were binding all TPM insurers at that time.
+This was the first major move towards a driver-related system of risk classification.
 The 1960s also saw a shift towards locational and occupation-based tariffs.
 Paradoxically, it was the mutual insurance companies whose regional and professional ties triggered this move.
 Major institutional changes came with the EU's third non-life insurance directive of 1994.
 It brought about a complete de-regulation of the insurance market; firms are since free to choose their risk rates.
-At the beginning of the deregulation period small firms had introduced new types of rebates and surcharges without any help of GDV; in the first place the voluntary, nonbinding risk table of the GDV were only expanded to "mileage" and "garage" 1998.
+Many, though, base their rating on voluntary, non-binding risk tables produced at the German insurance association (GDV) in practice.
 While the EU directive paved the way for firm-specific risk selection it did not change the basic mandatory nature of German TPMI, including the duty to contract for insurers.
 The immediate effect of the EU directive has been a ten-year period of experimenting with new risk characteristics, and another notable focus shift from non-driver to driver-related characteristics such as driver's age and sex.